As1fNaz1r/Task_Manager_api-/README.md

 ## Approach and Assumptions
 #### Approach

-- Framework Choice: Flask was chosen for its simplicity and ease of use in building RESTful APIs.
-- Database: PostgreSQL is used as the relational database, and SQLAlchemy is the ORM.
-- JWT Authentication: Implemented JWT for securing API endpoints.
+- The application follows a RESTful API design.
-Dockerization: Docker is used to ensure consistency across different environments, making the application easily portable.
+- Docker is used for containerization, making the application easy to deploy on different environments.
+- Flask-SQLAlchemy is used to interact with the PostgreSQL database.

 ### Assumptions
-- The application assumes well-formed user input and does not include extensive validation or sanitization.
-- Tasks are user-specific, meaning each user can only see and manage their own tasks.
+- The application is designed as a proof-of-concept for task management.
+- The focus was on setting up a functional API with basic authentication and task management features.